This post may contain affiliate links.

 Photograph of healthy low fat scones on a wooden board

 Most scone recipes call for whole milk, butter and/or shortening and sour cream.
-My goal was to decrease butter content, swap whole milk for lower-fat milk and eliminate the sour cream all together.
+My goal was to decrease butter content, swap whole milk for lower-fat milk, and eliminate the sour cream all together.
 I needed to make sure that the changes and substitutions were well balanced in order to create a crunchy outside and tender inside.

 Photograph of healthy low fat scones on a white plate with a butter knife

-How to Make Low Fat Scones
+How to Make Greek Yogurt Scones

 You still need fat!